-• The system closes the Evaluate Departure Time Details Dialog

-• The system displays the Evalute Departure Time Dialog with the row corresponding to the proposed departure time selected.
+- The system closes the Evaluate Departure Time Details Dialog - The system displays the Evalute Departure Time Dialog with the row corresponding to the proposed departure time selected.

-Note that when there are AIRMETs assigned to the "Other" category, an extra row is added to the Evaluate Departure Time Details pop up (This should be located after the rows for the Sierra, Tango and Zulu AIRMETs).
+Note that when there are AIRMETs assigned to the "Other" category, an extra row is added to the Evaluate Departure Time Details pop up (This should be located after the rows for the Sierra, Tango and Zulu GAIRMETs/AIRMETs).
 The row should not be displayed when there are no "Other" category AIRMETs relevant to the route of flight.
-If the AIRMET is an outlook, then it will display OTLK.